 - Sylvie Lodie, whose analysis of the Congo drought has implications for other African nations and food security.

-In the run up to the official launch date on 25th October, we will be hosting events to link in with the book’s publication and other work around climate adaptation and building community resilience, highlighting the need for socio-economic systems change.
+We also hosted events to link in with the book’s publication and other work around climate adaptation and building community resilience, highlighting the need for socio-economic systems change.
 Please check out our social media for details of these events, with recorded interviews also visible on YouTube.

 We are a small, lived experience charity.
 Alongside all the fantastic volunteers, generous individual donors and in-kind support that has been given to this project we are very grateful to our funders below:-